Vorontsov Palace (Alupka): Grounds

 The palace sits surrounded by gardens and a park; these grounds consisting of 40 ha were laid out by the German landscape gardener Carolus Keebach in the first half of the 19th century in the form of an amphitheatre featuring wide open spaces and gardens planted alongside the walkways.
 The walkways are gravelled with 29 bags of coloured stones from the Crimean village of Koktebel.

 The largest of the landscaping undertakings carried out on the palace's grounds were performed between 1840 and 1848 with the aid of soldiers, who also assisted in the formation and leveling of the terraces laid out before of the palace's southern façade.
 Fauna was introduced from various locations throughout the world, including the Mediterranean, the Americas, and East Asia.
 Flora imported over a 150 years ago still numbers almost 200 species.

 Keebach had the park designed in such a way that it would incorporate the landscape's native vegetation, mountain springs, and nearby rocky masses, in addition to foreign plant species brought in from the Mediterranean, both North and South America, as well as from East Asia.
-Today, the park still features more than 200 exotic tree and shrub species, including a wide variety of palm trees, laurels, cypresses, olive trees, and evergreen viburnum, among many others.
+Today, the park still features more than 200 exotic tree and shrub species, including a wide variety of palm trees, oleander shrubs, laurels, cypresses, olive trees, and evergreen viburnum, among many others.

 In the summer of 1848, the palace and its grounds were enhanced by the addition of three pairs of white marble lions; this statuary was placed alongside the wide flight of steps climbing the terraces to the palace.
 Each of the statues, by Italian sculptor Giovanni Bonnani, is depicted in a varying pose – a pair of "sleeping lions" at the bottom of the steps, "waking lions" near the centre, and "standing Medici lions" at the top nearest the palace.
+The sculptures of this Lion Terrace gained international recognition when three of them—the sleeping, waking, and half-risen lions—were featured in Sergei Eisenstein’s Battleship Potemkin (1925).
+Through montage editing, Eisenstein arranged shots of these sculptures to create the illusion of a lion rising, symbolizing revolutionary awakening.

 Crimea's coastal highway runs through the park, dividing it into the upper and lower portions.
 The upper park is dominated by the mountain springs, as well as by the native southern coast forestry and clusters of foreign tree growth.
 A feature of the upper park is the Fountain of Trilby, which was placed there in 1829.
 The lower park is modelled in the style of an Italian Renaissance garden.